jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

   Usually after some time and movement of the counters a bit further, the reading is getting back to a stable reading.
 * To handle this, a parametrized setting would be needed.
 This is rather complicated to implement as subtle changes make a relevant difference.
 Currently this is not implemented.
   So please be a bit patient with your meter :-)

+## Pre-Value

+PreValue is here a bit missleading, because normally it is the same as the last value.
+In the next round of reading it will be used to check nagtive rates, high rates (MaxRateValue / MaxRateType) and CCheckDigitIncreaseConsistency (dig-class11 only).
+Either from a previous correctly identified value or manual setting by the user.

+If you use post processes, enable the pre-value.
+The pre-value must be set at first time.
+Set it to the current raw value.

+If the device runs in errors, the pre-value will not be updated, as long as the ``preValueAgeStartup`` time between the last valid value (or startup time) and current time is not exceeded.
+After it the preValue will be set again, if no other error occured.
+So the device can not run in an endless error, like high rate.

+## "Rate too high - Read: ..."

+In configuration you can set the ``MaxRateValue`` and ``MaxRateType``.
+The settings suppress improbably high values that can come from false readings.
+To do this, the value must be set correctly depending on your meter.

+Before doing this, you should be clear about the type of rating you want to use.

+"Absolute change" is the interval between two readings - no matter how often the readings happen.

+"RateCange" is the change per minute.
+This is calculated from the time difference between the last and the current reading.

+If there is an interval of 5 minutes between readings and a MaxRateValue of 1, an error "Rate too high - Read: ..." if

+Absolute change: the difference is > 1

+RateChange: the difference is > 1 / 5